mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_d_staging.md

 - If no match is found in the Student Id System – the student id is created (this is equivalent to code 3002 in the SIS)
 - An HTTP response code ```201``` created is returned from the ODS/API.
 - If the Student ID System returns an error, the student id will fail to be created, and the ODS/API returns an HTTP status code ```400 Bad Request``` with the corresponding message for the error given (see specific errors below under Test 2).
+- If an error is returned, that error should be displayed by the SIS to the district user, who will then need to use MDE's Student ID System to resolve the issue.
+More information about that system is in [Appendix C of the MARSS manual](https://education.mn.gov/mdeprod/idcplg?IdcService=GET_FILE&dDocName=MDE074459&RevisionSelectionMethod=latestReleased&Rendition=primary).

+#### Notes
+- SIS Vendors are expected to create initial student identifiers for students, similar to MARSS.
+Typically the first four digits of the identifier is the district number of the first district to enroll the student.
+If the ID is less than 13 characters long, the Student ID System will prepend zeroes in order to make the length of the ID exactly 13 characters long.
+- The Identities API is only intended to create a new student **ID**, so that the creation of the student resource via Ed-Fi can succeed.
+- The endpoint does not enable a "GET" or "search" function, so unsuccessful creation attempts will not return a list of close matches.

 ### Create Student ID Test 1